TL;DR

 The WeCovr Advantage: Your Expert Partner

 Navigating the private medical insurance UK market can be complex.
-As an FCA-authorised broker with high customer satisfaction ratings, WeCovr simplifies the process.
+As an insurance broker with high customer satisfaction ratings, WeCovr simplifies the process.

-- Impartial, Expert Advice: We are not tied to any single insurer.
-Our goal is to find the best PMI provider and policy for you.
+- regulated guidance: We are not tied to any single insurer.
+Our goal is to find the PMI provider option and policy for you.

-- Market-Wide Comparison: We compare dozens of policies from leading UK insurers to ensure you get the right cover at a competitive price.
+- Market-Wide Comparison: We compare dozens of policies from leading UK insurers to help support you get the right cover at a competitive price.

-- No Extra Cost: Our service is free.
+- subject to terms where applicable: Our service has no separate broker fee.
 You pay the same premium as you would going direct, but with the added value of our expertise.

 - Added Benefits: When you arrange a policy with us, you gain complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app—a perfect tool to support your gut health journey.
 You may also qualify for discounts on other types of cover, like life or income protection insurance.